 Dad, “I mean don’t steal fruit, and go right away when your mother calls.”

-It is way past our bedtime and the cool evening rains have swept up the valley bringing with them the scent of white ginger, and jungle vines.
+It is way past our bedtime and the cool evening rains have swept up the valley bringing with them the scent of white ginger and jungle vines.
 It wafts in through the open window.
-We beg for one last story, and he agrees to just one more.
+We beg for one last story and he agrees to just one more.

 At this point I pipe in, “But I still think you are Superman.”
 For a moment my perpetually goofy father looks like he might show emotion, but he chokes it back, tickles my brothers and I, and tucks us into our rat’s nest before saying prayers and leaving us alone with the geckos… thankfully the ones in Hawaii were neither turquoise nor armed with saber like teeth.

 Fast forward five years.
-We are bumping along a badly paved road seemingly playing a constant game of chicken with motorcycles stacked high with chickens.
+We are bumping along a badly paved road, seemingly playing a constant game of chicken with motorcycles stacked high with actual chickens.
 We had traveled for 12 hours by plane and I was thoroughly exhausted but I could not close my eyes to the grime, confusion, and squalor that I was suddenly immersed in.
-Most of all, I most definitely could not close my nose to the dank smell of humid filth.
+Most of all, I definitely could not close my nose to the dank smell of humid filth.
 Joseph was frantically doing a I-need-to-pee dance in the back seat and finally my grandfather directed our driver to pull the van to the side of the road.
 I looked on in shocked silence as my 10 yr old brother peed against a wall in the middle of what one could loosely call the suburbs of this underdeveloped urban jungle.

 As I watched what I was pretty sure was raw sewage run down the muddy gutter next to the car it sank in… This is the mud my father recalls making cricket cages out of.
-Mud so smelly that no amount of baby powder could redeem it….those were the rusty broken pieces of rebar he would pound into pocket knives because he was too poor to own one…. it was a door like that where many a night he waited for his drunken father to stumble home… it was dirty roads like this that he and his little brother had ridden makeshift BMX bikes down with equally mangy dogs yapping at their heels…and yes those geckos were really massive terrifying monsters.
+Mud so smelly that no amount of baby powder could redeem it….Those were the rusty broken pieces of rebar he would pound into pocket knives because he was too poor to own one….
+It was a door like that where many a night he waited for his drunken father to stumble home… It was dirty roads like this that he and his little brother had ridden makeshift BMX bikes down with equally mangy dogs yapping at their heels…and yes those geckos were really massive terrifying turquoise colored monsters.
 This was the reality of what had simply been my bedtime stories full of adventure, near death experiences, and Huckle Berry Fin-esque shenanigans.

-Three years ago, when I walked across the BYUH stage to receive my bachelor's degree and continue towards graduate school, becoming the first woman on either side of my family to attend graduate school, I realized that I now wore the cape and because of my father and his stories I could fly.
+Three years ago, when I walked across the BYUH stage to receive my bachelor's degree and continue towards graduate school - becoming the first woman on either side of my family to attend graduate school, I realized that I now wore the cape and because of my father and his stories I could fly.